 The Kelpies sculptures are the largest works of art in Scotland, and the largest equine sculptures in the world.

-Sculptor Andy Scott was on hand for the opening, along with Duke, a Clydesdale horse which was one of the models for the 30m (100ft) works.
+Sculptor Andy Scott was inspired by Duke, a Clydesdale horse who was one of the models for the 30m (100ft) works.